 Entry: 10/8/14 - Hey, somebody put rice in my sauerkraut!
 What's a Japanese car doing in my garage?
 Well, what can I say, I'm a sucker for survivor cars and this RX-7 came into my sights with only 43,000 miles on it at my buddy, Peter Leinberger's consignment car sales at Cottage Lake Motors (now out of business).
 The the original owner hardly drove it, let it sit and then was surprised it wouldn't run right and was tired of trying to find somebody to fix it every time she went to have the emissions tested to get license plate tabs every two years.
 The mid-80s were the point in automotive technology that carburetors gave way to fuel injection simply because they couldn't come up with enough vacuum and electrically operated work-arounds to make them meet federally-mandated emission control requirements.
 Throw in the fact the RX-7 uses a Wankel rotary engine with oil injection and you have an especially difficult problem to solve with emissions.
-The car was local, purchased at University Mazda in Seattle and spent its life in nearby Bothell.
-Repair receipts show that the the first 40,000 miles were put on it prior to 1992 and then it sat, and sat, and sat.
-A new fuel tank and carburetor were installed in 2003 and then it sat again for a decade.
-Notice the EPA estimated city mileage is 17 MPG and that's optimistic!
+The car was local and one owner, purchased at University Mazda in Seattle and spent its life in nearby Bothell.
+A stack of maintenance and repair receipts show that the the first 40,000 miles were put on it prior to 1992 and then it sat, and sat, and sat.
+A new fuel tank and carburetor were installed in 2003 and then it sat again for a decade only driven occasionally.
+It still had the original window sticker, notice the EPA estimated city mileage is 17 MPG and that's optimistic!
 There is only one major cosmetic flaw, a wrinkle in the passenger door up by the hinges, it didn't mar the paint and it's only visible when you look closely, however the body is not flawless and I will have to address that bodywork at some point.

 Everything above the white stick on the floor is the factory intake and exhaust that was on the stock RX-7 and everything below it is the Racing Beat intake and exhaust system featuring a specially modified and jetted Holley 4-barrel carburetor designed specifically for a stock "12A" model engine with unmodified ports.
 There are actually three separate catalytic converters on the stock exhaust system, any of which can get clogged and really make performance suffer.
 At ony 43,000 miles, the exhaust components were like new and the fasteners virtually rust-free allowing easy disassembly.